-(Active in the second half of the 19th century) Traveling Gypsies with a menagerie in tranquility on the Hungarian Puszta.
-A picturesque scene of a wandering circus troupe on a two-wheeled cart passing through villages.
-In the center of the painting, a seated girl in a bright red dress is training a white poodle, while to the left of the image, a woman is preparing food for two young men by the campfire.
-Among the animals, on the right side of the painting, are depicted two horses and a resting donkey, with an owl in a cage and two playful monkeys, a white cockatoo, and a colorful parakeet on the cart.
-The painting presents a typical romanticized and atmospheric depiction of wandering Gypsies, as also portrayed by many Austrian and Hungarian artists, including Jörg Vastagh (1834–1922) and Mihály von Munkácsy (1844–1900).
+(Active in the second half of the 19th century) Traveling Romani people with a menagerie in the tranquility of the Hungarian Puszta.
+A picturesque scene of a wandering circus group on a two-wheeled cart passing through villages.
+At the center of the painting, a seated girl in a bright red dress is training a white poodle, while on the left side of the image, a woman is preparing food for two young people by a campfire.
+As for animals, on the right side of the painting, two horses and a resting donkey are depicted, along with an owl in a cage, two playful monkeys, a white cockatoo, and a bright parrot on the cart.
+The painting represents a typical romanticized and atmospheric depiction of wandering Romani people, as also portrayed by many Austrian and Hungarian artists, including Jörgi Vastag (1834-1922) and Mihály von Munkácsy (1844-1900).
 Oil on canvas; signature insufficiently legible; 88 cm x 105.5 cm.
-In a frame.
-Austrian or Hungarian artist, active in the second half of the 19th century; oil on canvas.
+Framed.
+Austrian or Hungarian artist, active in the second half of the 19th century; Oil on canvas.
 Signature insufficiently legible.

 Unknown Author